Mwi-haki/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The first script is setting bash
-The second script displays all lines of the file /etc/ssh/sshd_config starting with a letter
+The second script displays replaces all characters A and c from input to Z and e respectively